top of page

 Highlights

-• Enjoy Cape Town's vibrant city life, amazing beaches, and an endless list of weekend activities including a Wildlife Safari
+• Enjoy Cape Town's vibrant city life, amazing beaches, and fascinating history

 • Make a lasting impact on the local community through your internship and service projects

-• Train with other athletes from all over the United States
+• Build friendships with other athletes from all over the United States

-• Weekend excursions to Table Mountain, Robben Island, and Wilderness Beach on the Indian Ocean
+• Discover South Africa with excursions to Table Mountain, Robben Island, Wilderness Beach, and a Wildlife Safari

 winner-internAbroad.png